AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 I used dashed vertical lines here to denote the times at which each process arrived in the queue, just to make things easier to understand.
 Notice that even though C arrives at time `t = 5s`, it does not begin working until after B gets to run again.
 Why?
 Because of step 3: When B finishes its work at time `t = 4s`, it is put back on the queue (because it is not yet finished with all of its work).
 Thus, B precedes C on the queue.

+{% aside %}
-> **Note 1**: If the amount of time remaining for a process is less than its quantum (e.g., only `1s` of work remaining but with an allocated quantum of `2s`), then we won't "waste" the remainder of the quantum just waiting around—the scheduler will simply treat that as a completed quantum and will proceed as normal to schedule the next process.
+  **Note**: If the amount of time remaining for a process is less than its quantum (e.g., only `1s` of work remaining but with an allocated quantum of `2s`), then we won't "waste" the remainder of the quantum just waiting around—the scheduler will simply treat that as a completed quantum and will proceed as normal to schedule the next process.

-> **Note 2**: It's important to select a good quantum.
+  It's important to select a good quantum.
 If we select one that's too short, then we'll be frequently performing context switches, which can become expensive (decreasing CPU utilization).
 On the other hand, if the quantum we select is too large, then the system will be unresponsive to user input until the current process finishes executing for its quantum of time.
+{% endaside %}

 ### Preemptive Priority (P)